opendatacube/de_hackathon_2024/README.md

 ### Install required repositories
 Note that the instructions below require switching to branches that contain datacube code for the 1.9 release, which is not officially out yet.

+The install instructions below install all packages in editable mode (using `-e`).
+This allows you to make changes to the code and have the packages automatically update as part of the environment.

 #### Datacube

 ```